MicrosoftDocs/powerbi-docs/powerbi-docs/consumer/end-user-experience.md

 ## Open a dashboard and a report
 A dashboard is a single page that shows visualizations of the most important elements from one or more reports.

 1. The Sales and marketing sample has one dashboard.
-Select the name of the dashboard to open it.
+To open the dashboard, select it.

     :::image type="content" source="media/end-user-experience/power-bi-related.png" alt-text="Screenshot of the Related content window.":::